 - Young people tend to migrate leaving the old and the very young

-- Legal and illegal immigrants together send some $6 billion a year back to Mexico
+- Legal and illegal immigrants together send $billions a year back home

-- Certain villages such as Santa Ines have lost 2/3 of its inhabitants
+- Certain villages south of the border have lost up to 2/3 of their inhabitants

 From the Caatinga to the City